nicolemne/python-hangman-game/README.md

 ### Future Implementations

 I would like to add a function to allow the user to guess a full word (or city in this program).
-Right now it is currently only possible to guess one letter at the time.
+Right now it is currently only possible to guess one letter at a time.

 ### Accessibility

 I have tried my best to be mindful of accessibility, and the steps I've taken for this are the following:

-- Easier readability by using a good amount of spaces in the prints.
+- Easier readability by using a good amount of space in the prints.
 - Symbols and "imagery" that has good contrast.